manchaware/Mac-Audio-Toggle/README.md

 Mac-Audio-Toggle
 ================

-Toggles between mono, left-only output and balanced stereo output.
+AppleScript script that toggles between mono, left-only output and balanced stereo output.
 Great for when you're listening through a single earbud